Well read: The Operations Management textbook is among the top 10 most highly cited texts in business, marketing, accounting, and economics

 Fearless Organisation is essential reading; respect for people is essential practice.

-Nicola Burgess is Reader of Operations Management and teaches Operations Management on the Distance Learning MBA.
-She also lectures on Digital Innovation in the Healthcare Industry on the Executive MBA and Foundations of Business in the Foundation Year.
+Nicola Burgess is Reader of Operations Management and teaches Operations Management on the Global Online MBA Dgital Innovation in the Healthcare Industry on the Executive MBA and Foundations of Business in the Foundation Year.

-For more articles on the Future of Work sign up to Core Insights here.
+Discover more articles on the Future of Work by signing up to the Core Insights newsletter.